Battle of Najaf (2007): Aftermath

 The U.S. military has referred to them only as gunmen, not insurgents or terrorists.
-Dia Abdul-Zahra was killed in the fighting while the whereabouts of Ahmed Hassani al-Yemeni were not known.
+Dia Abdul-Zahra was killed in the fighting while the whereabouts of Ahmed Hassani al-Yamani were not known.

 The Iraqi authorities may also have exaggerated their own military success.
 The signs are that they underestimated the strength of the Soldiers of Heaven and had to call for urgent American air support.
 One U.S. adviser to Iraqi security forces cautioned against exaggerated casualty reports from the Iraqi government, saying, "There are rumors everywhere, the whole situation is so bizarre."
 The adviser also questioned how the Soldiers of Heaven force had grown and remained undetected until this conflict.
 Iraqi officials say the group's stronghold included tunnels, trenches and blockades.
 The same location was also reported to include a swimming pool, air conditioned beauty salon, car-bomb making workshop and a car dismantling workshop and was described as a "compound".
 A neighbor said the residents had a history of "criminal activity, including car theft."

 After the battle, Iraqi police rounded up hundreds of sect members and put them on trial.
 On 2 September 2007, the criminal court passed judgement on 458 accused.
 Ten leaders of the Soldiers of Heaven were sentenced to death, 54 members were released, and the rest were sentenced to jail terms ranging from 15 years to life, Najaf police chief Brigadier General Abdel Karim Mustapha said.